 A slot machine licensee shall post signs that include a statement that is similar to the following: "It is unlawful for any person under 21 years of age to engage in any gaming activities.
 Individuals violating this prohibition will be removed and may be subject to arrest for criminal trespass under 18 Pa.C.S. § 3503 (relating to criminal trespass)."
-The complete text of the sign shall be [determined by the Board] submitted to and approved by the Director of OCPG as part of the procedures required under § 513a.3(b).
+The complete text of the sign shall be determined by the Board.
 The signs shall be prominently posted within 50 feet of each entrance and exit of the gaming floor.